cr0hn/ja-shortener/helm/charts/ja-shortener/README.md

 - 🔄 Horizontal Pod Autoscaling support
 - 🔐 Configurable backup options (S3 or local)
 - 📈 Sentry integration for error monitoring
+- 📱 QR code generation for shortened URLs

+## ⚠️ Important QR Code Limitations

+**When QR codes are enabled (`django.qrCodesEnabled: true`):**
+- You **CANNOT** scale beyond 1 replica (`replicaCount: 1`)
+- You **CANNOT** use Horizontal Pod Autoscaling (`autoscaling.enabled: false`)
+- A PVC is required for media file persistence (`media.persistence.enabled: true`)

+This is because QR code images are stored in a PVC with `ReadWriteOnce` access mode, which cannot be shared between multiple pods.
+If you need to scale beyond 1 replica, disable QR codes by setting `django.qrCodesEnabled: false`.

 ## Prerequisites